gaultier/blog/lessons_learned_from_a_successful_rust_rewrite.md

 Under the hood, `MYLIB_init` allocates some memory and `MYLIB_release()` frees it.
 This is a very usual pattern in C libraries, e.g. `curl_easy_init()/curl_easy_cleanup()`.

 So immediately, you are thinking: well, it's easy to forget to call `MYLIB_release` in some code paths, and thus leak memory.
 And you'd be right.
-So let's implement something like the curl API to illustrate.
-We are good principled developers so we write a Rust test for the new implementations:
+So let's implement them to illustrate.
+We are good principled developers so we write a Rust test:

 ```rust
 #[no_mangle]